 Learn how governments use internal controls to protect their money.

+A NASBA-approved course developed by the University of Georgia for government employees.
 Internal controls are the first line of defense in assuring that assets are safeguarded against fraud, waste and abuse.

 Internal Controls: Accounts Receivable and Cash Receipts will familiarize you with the comprehensive internal controls that should exist for accounts receivable and cash receipts in a governmental environment.